openconfig/gnoi/auth/authn-authz-intro.md

 We envisage that this approach can coexist with authentication and authorization mechanisms that are already implemented by typical NOS today, whilst also evolving towards a unified, modernised approach.

+In order that the new authentication and authorisation mechanisms clearly separate the security policy from the configuration of the device, we envisage that the policy that is supplied via this interface is the sole source of truth for authn/authz on the network device, and that the device cannot be changed to use alternative AAA means via other channels (e.g., gNMI-pushed configuration) when it is active.

 ### Next Steps